 The removal of teeth can be performed under local anesthesia, laughing gas (nitrous oxide/oxygen analgesia) I.V. moderate sedation or I.V. general anesthesia.
 Most commonly, simple tooth removal is performed with local anesthesia only.
-I.V moderate sedation or general anesthesia is used to suppliment local anesthesia when multiple teeth require removal at the same appointment or to alliviate patient anxiety and maximize comfort.
+I.V moderate sedation or general anesthesia is used to supplement local anesthesia when multiple teeth require removal at the same appointment or to alleviate patient anxiety and maximize comfort.

 - Local Anesthesia – May be used alone or with sedation to “numb” teeth to be removed.
 Numbness may last up to 8 hours.
 All patients receive local anesthesia whether fully awake or sedated.